david-89/holycode/README.md

-# Restaurant management
+# Place management

-This application consumes an external api from where it fetches restaurant data.
+This application consumes an external api from where it fetches place data.

 It repacks the data and serves it to a front-end application.